Frequently Asked Questions: Code Enforcement

 What is the difference between Code Enforcement and a Homeowner’s Association?

-Homeowner’s Associations are private organizations that are paid by designated neighborhoods to oversee maintenance standards, as established by written Codes, Covenants and Restrictions for the properties within specific neighborhood.
-The neighborhoods were designed to be managed by as a Homeowner’s Association.
+Homeowner’s Associations are private organizations that are paid by designated neighborhoods to oversee their particular maintenance standards, as established by written Codes, Covenants and Restrictions (CC&Rs) for the properties within specific neighborhood.
+The neighborhoods were designed to be managed by a Homeowner’s Association.
 Homeowner’s Associations have the right to enforce and assess fines to members in accordance to the Home Owners Association’s Codes, Covenants and Restrictions.
-Every property owner within these designated neighborhoods sign documents agreeing to the standards that have been established and will abide by any penalties assessed.
+Typically as part of the purchase process, each property owner within these designated neighborhoods signs documents agreeing to the standards that have been established and will abide by any penalties assessed.

 A Homeowner’s Association may establish maintenance standards that require a higher standard of upkeep than the City Codes.
 Neighborhoods that are within Homeowner Association areas are still required to also abide by City Code requirements.